Chasing Fairness Under Distribution Shift: A Model Weight Perturbation Approach: Introduction

 Motivated by the established equivalence connection, we propose robust fairness regularization (RFR) to enforce average prediction robustness over model weight.
 In this way, the well-trained model can tackle the distribution shift problem in terms of demographic parity.
-Considering the expensive computation for the inner maximization problem in RFR, we accelerate RFR by obtaining the approximate closed-form weight perturbation using first-order Taylor expansion.
+Considering the expensive computation for the inner maximization problem in RFR, we accelerate RFR by obtaining the approximate closed-form model weight perturbation using first-order Taylor expansion.
 In turn, an efficient RFR algorithm, trading the inner maximization problem into two forward and backward propagations for each model update, is proposed to achieve robust fairness under distribution shift.
-Our contributions are highlighted as follows: \begin{itemize} \item We theoretically reveal the inherent connection between distribution shift, data perturbation, and weight perturbation.
-In other words, distribution shift and model perturbation are equivalent in terms of loss value for any model architecture and loss function. \item We first analyze the sufficient conditions to guarantee fairness transferability under distribution shift.
+Our contributions are highlighted as follows: \begin{itemize}[leftmargin=*] \item We theoretically reveal the inherent connection between distribution shift, data perturbation, and model weight perturbation.
+In other words, distribution shift and model perturbation are equivalent in terms of loss value for any model architecture and loss function.

+\item We first analyze the sufficient conditions to guarantee fairness transferability under distribution shift.
 Based on the established connection, we propose RFR explicitly pursuing sufficient conditions for robust fairness by considering the worst case of model perturbation.

-Furthermore, an efficient approximation algorithm is proposed to accelerate model training via trading the maximization problem as two forward and backward propagations, which significantly reduces the computation overhead. \item We evaluate the effectiveness of RFR on various real-world datasets with synthetic and real distribution shifts.
+\item We evaluate the effectiveness of RFR on various real-world datasets with synthetic and real distribution shifts.
 Experiments results demonstrate that RFR can mostly achieve better fairness-accuracy tradeoff with both synthetic and real distribution shifts. \end{itemize}